paulio11/P5-Pokebox-API/README.md

 - [ElephantSQL](https://www.elephantsql.com/) - Hosting of the PostgreSQL database used by squigl.
 - [GitHub](https://github.com/) - Repository hosting, commit history and project management with user stories.
-- [Heroku](https://heroku.com/) - Pokêbox back-end API is deployed to Heroku.
+- [Heroku](https://heroku.com/) - Pokébox back-end API is deployed to Heroku.
 - [Cloudinary](https://cloudinary.com/) - Hosting of images and other static files.
 - [CI Python Linter](https://pep8ci.herokuapp.com/) - Used to validate my Python code.